UtahTriangle/Laws/Constitution.md

 Every Brother of our Chapter shall commit to creating, in our Chapter, a lasting environment in which enduring friendships may be formed and the Cause of our Chapter may be pursued.

-Each Brother of our Chapter shall commit to creating a strong foundation on which our Chapter can exist through [his duties as a voting constitutent of the Legislature of our Chapter.](#).
+Each Brother of our Chapter shall commit to creating a strong foundation on which our Chapter can exist through [his duties as a voting constituent of the Legislature of our Chapter.](#).

 Each Brother of our Chapter shall commit to being a present and constructive force within our Chapter and creating in our Chapter an environment in which enduring friendships may be formed by making a constant effort to visit our Brotherhood a their circumstances may allow.